Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The Pattern Behind All Warning Signs

-All five signs have one thing in common: They manifest in what does NOT happen.
+All five signals have one thing in common: They manifest in what does NOT happen.

 • No sponsor engagement